EdDuarte/website/content/_index.md

 ## Work with me

-I am not currently looking for a job, as I am working on my Master's thesis at the University of Aveiro, but feel free to [send me an email](mailto:hi@edduarte.com).
+I am currently working on my Master's thesis at Bosch Thermotechnology SA, so I am not actively looking for a job right now, but feel free to [send me an email](mailto:hi@edduarte.com).